The Depths That Lie Beneath

 “You killed her,” Father said.

 “Liar!”
 Alice shrieked, scrambling to her feet.
 Her hands were claws, her arms wings.
-The room tilted and turned, blue lines everywhere.
-The trees were agitated now, blowing in a wind unseen.
+The room tilted and turned, red lines everywhere.
+The mirrors were agitated now, reflecting wild light.
 She wanted to say more, but the words wouldn’t come.
 All she had was anger, pure and clean, but anger wasn’t enough for words.
 All she had were lines and shapes, true shapes, disguise.
 All she had was stinging skin.

 Then she saw it.
 The magical portal she had wished for.
-It opened in front of her, up in the sky where they were flying, shining brightly as Father’s wings wavered in the air.
-It yawned open as it shone, and she reached for it with claws of blue.
+It opened in front of her, on one wall where mirrors were.
+It yawned open as it shone, and she reached for it with claws of red.

 But Father was too strong.